gurraoptimus/pysetup/README.md

 # pysetup
-py setup in to your libery
+## py setup in to your libery
+* pip3 install -r requirements.txt